BestTimesToVisit.com Logo

 attraction

-Witness the sheer power of the Devil's Throat (Garganta do Diabo) as the first rays of sun pierce through the mist, creating ethereal rainbows.
-Arrive early to beat the crowds and feel the raw energy of this natural wonder before the day truly begins.
+Witness the sheer power of the Devil's Throat (Garganta do Diabo) as the first rays of sun pierce the mist, creating a vibrant rainbow that dances over the cascading water.
+Arrive at the Brazilian side park entrance before opening to be among the first to reach the walkways, experiencing the thunderous roar in relative peace.

 Best time: March-May, September-November